Some standard and simple exams can give your doctor the first clues on whether you have heart disease.

 During your visit, your doctor will:

 Listening to Your Heart

 Your doctor will use a stethoscope to hear your heartbeat.
-The opening and closing of your heart's valves make a "lub dub" noise.
+The closing of your heart's valves makes a "lub dub" noise.
 The doctor can check your heart and valve health and hear your heart's rate and rhythm by listening to those sounds.

 Checking Your Heart Rate

 They’ll feel your pulse to check your heart's rate and rhythm.
 Each pulse matches with a heartbeat that pumps blood into your arteries.
 The force of the pulse also helps the doctor know the strength of blood flow to different areas of your body.